 Now after opening a 5MByte JPG 12MP 8bpc (bits per channel) Image, my RAM usage increases to 369 MByte.

-Why does it increase over a 100 MByte?
+Why does it increase over 100 MByte?
 My Image File Size is only about 5 MByte?

 JPG is a compressed Image file type, as are PNG and GIF.
-By using algorithms, the Software is able to decrease file-size, without loosing noticeable Quality.
-An Image of course can only be compressed so much until a quality loss is noticeable.
+By using algorithms, the Software can decrease file-size, without losing noticeable Quality.
+An Image, of course, can only be compressed so much until a quality loss is noticeable.

 Another factor for calculating how much RAM you need to edit an uncompressed Image, is Bit Depth.

-The next important factor of course is the Image Resolution.
-The Math actually is quite easy:
+The next important factor, of course, is the Image Resolution.
+The Math, fortunately, is quite easy: